confluentinc/librdkafka/MIGRATION.md

       Rather, it must be configured in the top-level configuration while creating the consumer.
     - `autoCommit` and `autoCommitInterval` are not set on a per-run() basis.
       Rather, they must be configured in the top-level configuration while creating the consumer.
-    - `autoCommitThreshold` is not supported and `eachBatch` batch size never exceeds 1.
+    - `autoCommitThreshold` is not supported.
+    - `eachBatch`'s batch size never exceeds 1.
   - For errors: Check the `error.code` rather than the error `name` or `type`.

 4. A more exhaustive list of semantic and configuration differences is [presented below](#common).